-Ryan teaches Film Studies and Screenwriting at the University of Tampa.
+Ryan teaches Film Studies and Screenwriting at the University of Tampa and is a member of the Critics Association of Central Florida.
 If you like this article, check out the others and FOLLOW this blog!
 Interested in Ryan making a guest appearance on your podcast or contributing to your website?
-Send him a DM on Twitter or email him at RLTerry1@gmail.com!
+Send him a DM on Twitter.
 If you’re ever in Tampa or Orlando, feel free to catch a movie with him.

 Follow him on Twitter: RLTerry1